GeekG1rl/CV/README.md

 ------
 ### Understanding humans
 I like to help other humans.
 During hiring week of Makers, I gave a presentation to my cohort and some coaches to educate them about a recruiter's perspective to hiring (I used to be a recruiter).
 I also coached at Rails Girls the very next day following my own graduation and from October, I will teach kids aged 10+ to code every Saturday.
-Being charitable is really important to me.
-On Monday, I cut off [ten inches of hair](https://twitter.com/marawanot/status/750674917159497728) that I'd grown specifically for Little Princess Trust who specialise in making wigs for kids.
+Being charitable is really important to me; in July, I cut off [ten inches of hair](https://twitter.com/marawanot/status/750674917159497728) that I'd grown specifically for Little Princess Trust who specialise in making wigs for kids.

 ### Problem-solving
 When it comes to programming I love to break things apart and see if they can fit back together in new ways.
 Often, they don't play so nice.
 I like to fiddle around in the big connected mess called the internet and find the right resources for the job in question.
 There are *so* many gems that do what I need.
 I didn't find a [gem](https://rubygems.org/gems/rspect_rspec_formatter) that would prettify RSpec output so I only went and made it with my awesome team.